 |Professor Peiris, Joseph Sriyal Malik||

-(virus, pathogenesis, transmission, ecology sero epidemiology and control)
+(Influenza virus, MERS coronavirus, pathogenesis, transmission, ecology sero epidemiology and control)

 |Professor Bruzzone, Roberto||